microsoft/pxt-calliope/docs/device/error-codes.md

 # Error codes

 Your @boardname@ may encounter a situation that prevents it from running your code.
 When this happens, a frowny face will appear on your @boardname@ screen (see picture) followed by an error number.
 These are called _panic_ codes.

-Below is a list of error numbers and what they mean:
+For a full list of  these codes, what they mean and what you can do to resolve them visit the [micro:bit guide to error codes](https://microbit.org/guide/hardware/error-codes/).

 * **10** (`MICROBIT_I2C_LOCKUP`): the @boardname@'s I2C bus is not working
 * **20** (`MICROBIT_OOM`): there is no free memory on the @boardname@